 Breaking the Thermometer

 Claude Opus 4.6 just broke the METR graph.
-The benchmark designed to track progress towards the singularity can’t keep up.
+The benchmark designed to track progress towards hard AI takeoff can’t keep up.

 AI psychosis is the canary.
 The population-level shift in human belief is the thing that is actually wrong.